Resources on technology-facilitated abuse for Aboriginal and Torres Strait Islander women

 - provide support to ensure the program can scale and support frontline workers across the country.

-- The Commonwealth Government will provide $2.5 million between 2019-20 and 2021-22 to fund resources to support Aboriginal and Torres Strait Islander women identify, report and protect themselves and their children from technology-facilitated abuse.
+- The Commonwealth Government has provided $2.5 million between 2019-20 and 2021-22 to fund resources to support Aboriginal and Torres Strait Islander women identify, report and protect themselves and their children from technology-facilitated abuse.